Gizmo0oDev/AdminSpectate/README.md

 A plugin that allows you to spectate players professionally.

 # Commands
-/spectate [player]: Spectates a player. \
+/spectate [player]: Spectates a player.
+(Permission: adminspectate.spectate) \
 /unspectate [player]: Stops spectating a player.
+(Permission: adminspectate.unspectate)

 # Installation Guide